IBMStreams/streamsx.cdc/README.md

 ![01_create_subscription](https://cloud.githubusercontent.com/assets/8166955/9888416/430e68b8-5bf5-11e5-80a5-8e1de4f6c24e.PNG)

 Once the subscription has been created, right-click it and select "User Exit".
 Subsequently specify CDCStreams as the user exit name and optionally specify the name of the properties file that this subscription will use.
-If no parameter is specified, the default properties file CDCStreams.properties is assumed.
+If no parameter is specified, the default properties file _cdc-home_/CDCStreamsUserExit/CDCStreams.properties is assumed.
+By default, the user exit will attempt to find the properties file under the _cdc-home_/CDCStreamsUserExit folder.

 ![02_subscription_user_exit](https://cloud.githubusercontent.com/assets/8166955/9888417/43104868-5bf5-11e5-8489-71c6148242e5.PNG)